-We have audited the accompanying consolidated balance sheets of Franklin Covey Co. as of August 31, 2012 and 2011, and the related consolidated statements of operations and comprehensive income, cash flows, and shareholders' equity for each of the two years in the period ended August 31, 2012.
+We have audited the accompanying consolidated balance sheets of Franklin Covey Co. as of August 31, 2013 and 2012, and the related consolidated statements of income and comprehensive income, cash flows, and shareholders' equity for each of the three years in the period ended August 31, 2013.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.